Help us serve families and individuals in Oregon and restore the sanctuary with your donation toward the land purchase!

 We honor the ancestors, spirits, and tribal nations who inhabited this land and those Native peoples who continue to inhabit the Rogue Valley, namely the Shasta, Takelma and Athabaskan members.
 In particular, we wish to honor the memory of Grandmother Agnes Baker Pilgrim (1924-2019), Takelma tribal leader, who co-founded the International Council of Thirteen Indigenous Grandmothers, an alliance of female elders who promote protection of the earth and awareness of Native cultures.
 She is known to have been a model for many of courage, wisdom, and compassion.

-Cathedral Trees Sanctuary is one of a dozen Preserves nationwide that offer a conservation burial ground, qualifying for the Green Burial Council International’s strictest category of certification.
+Cathedral Trees Sanctuary is one of a dozen Preserves nationwide that will offer a Green Burial Council-certified conservation burial ground, qualifying for the GBC’s strictest category of certification.
 Similar projects are located at Larkspur Preserve in Tennessee (privately owned by the Nature Conservancy) and White Eagle Memorial Preserve Cemetery in eastern Washington state.
-Cathedral Trees Sanctuary will be one of a very few certified conservation cemeteries that offer native tree plantings in accordance with sustainable practices to create groves and restore meadows.
+Cathedral Trees Sanctuary will be one of a very few certified conservation cemeteries that offer native tree plantings in accordance with sustainable practices to restore groves, forests, and native wildflower meadows.

-Through careful ecological management of the forest, it will eventually become an old-growth or ancient forest.
-The meadow will be preserved into perpetuity to conserve viewpoints looking south to a spectacular mountain view of the Cascade-Siskiyou National Monument.
+Through careful ecological management of the forest, it will eventually become a mature woodland and then an ancient forest.
+The meadow will be preserved legally into perpetuity to conserve viewpoints looking south to a spectacular mountain view of the Cascade-Siskiyou National Monument.
 This highest standard of certification permits only biodegradable caskets or shrouds, with no embalming, concrete or steel burial vaults, or headstones.< p>

 Manual or natural management practices are used instead of hazardous lawn maintenance sprays such as RoundUp, which are a known cause of lymphomas and other cancers.
 Instead of a wasteland of lawn care chemicals and embalming fluids, the living soil can grow native trees, wildflower meadows, and pollinator gardens.
 For less than the cost of an average cremation, a conservation burial allows your body to nourish the soil, creating new life in a tree and grove.